 William F. Claxton’s Night of the Lepus tells the story of a couple of scientists attempting to solve a rabbit plague outbreak in a farm area without using poison, but a mistake made by their daughter makes things way worse.

 Night of the Lepus

-With a stared cast of two Oscar Nominees in Janet Leigh and Stuart Whitman, and also DeForest Kelley, the actor famous for his role as Leonard McCoy in the early Star Trek, the movie is absolutely in the category “so bad, it’s good”.
+The cast is full of stars, including two Oscar Nominees in Janet Leigh and Stuart Whitman, and also DeForest Kelley, the actor famous for his role as Leonard McCoy in the old Star Trek.
+The performances are not exceptional, though, there’s not much to work with since the movie is emotionally bland.